earthly/website/blog/_posts/2021-09-30-awk-examples.md

 I have a couple of answers for that.

 First, Awk is great for writing programs that are, at their core, a glorified for loop over some input.
-If that is what you are doing, and the control flow is limited, using Awk will be more concise than using Python.
+If that is what you are doing, and the control flow is limited, using Awk will be more concise than Python.

 Second, if you need to rewrite your Awk program into Python at some point, so be it.
 It's not going to be more than 100 lines of code, and the translation process will be straightforward.